Innovating @ the U.S. Air Force

 AFWERX is a community of Air Force innovators who strive to connect Airmen to solutions across the force — whether that's funding, collaborating with industry, or simply receiving guidance on a project.
 It was built as a dedicated unit to bridge the gap between the military and the startups, small businesses, and non-traditional technology providers who could help.

-Collaboration.Ai together with innosabi software was brought in to tackle the challenge of mapping the community of innovators across America — helping find and grow the unique individuals and companies who could contribute to making the country safer.
+Collaboration.Ai together with innosabi software was brought in to tackle the core challenge: mapping the community of innovators across America and helping find and grow the unique individuals and companies who could contribute to making the country safer.

 What the Numbers Actually Mean

 Those numbers are impressive.
-But the real story is what they represent: a fundamental shift in how one of the world's largest organizations connects with outside innovators.
+But the real story is what they represent: a fundamental shift in how one of the world's largest organizations sees and connects with the people around it.

 Key Insight